Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis/end_to_end_nlp_and_ml_using_snowpark_python_and_streamlit:_sentiments_analysis.md

 - Use Streamlit with Snowpark

 ### What You’ll Need
 - A Snowflake Account with ACCOUNTADMIN role.
-If you do'nt have one, you can register for a [free trial account](https://signup.snowflake.com/) Account
+If you don't have one, you can register for a [free trial account](https://signup.snowflake.com/)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed
 - [Python 3.8](https://www.python.org/downloads/) installed
 - [Conda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html) Installed